 A Note From Quill:

 It has been wonderful sharing the keyboard in a sense with Ball.
 As you all have experienced over the years, time can be short.
-Since his days are becoming more and more filled with other necessary activities, this will be Ball’s last post for now.
+Since his days are filling with other necessary activities, this will be Ball’s last post.
 Thank you, Ball, for the studies you have brought us.
 May God bless you as you venture toward the future He has laid before you.

 Would you believe me if I said you were a prince or a princess?
 And not only that, but also that you were royalty of the greatest kingdom imaginable?
 Perhaps this claim is not as ridiculous as you’d think, as we’ll see today in Romans 8:12-18.